leela-zero/leela-zero/README.md

 # Faster Leela Zero using Theano

 The idea is to run the forwarding step of neural network in a seperated process.
 Leela Zero then communicates with the process using TCP packets (sending input boards and receiving the results).
 Current implementation uses theano for the forwarding step.

+To start games, you first need to start the TCP server, and then run multiple instances of autogtp (e.g., `./autogtp`).

-Run `THEANO_FLAGS='device=cuda0,dnn.conv.algo_fwd=time_once,floatX=float32' python server.py weights.txt batch_size` to start the server.
+Run TCP server with command:  `THEANO_FLAGS='device=cuda0,dnn.conv.algo_fwd=time_once,floatX=float32' python server.py 4`   where `4` is the `batch_size`.

+Theano also supports `device=cpu` option for machines without GPU.

+Server listens at 127.0.0.1:9999 (TCP).

-It will load file weights.txt and set `batch_size`.
-Please set `batch_size` equals number of Leela instances you want to run.
-Python server will pause until enough instances connected to the server.
+**Note:** please set `batch_size` equal to (or greater than) number of Leela instances you want to run.
+TCP server will pause until enough instances connected to the server.
+Also, wait until the TCP server ready before running autogtp instances.

-Current server listens at 127.0.0.1:9999 (TCP).
+**Tips:** Increasing `batch_size` to get the best performance (`seconds /  moves / games`)

-You need to install `theano` and `trollius` python packages
+You need to install `theano`, `trollius`, `six` python packages

-Theano also supports `device=cpu` option.

 ~~*Note:* Current version does not support auto reloading the weight file.~~

+## Install Theano

+Basically, you need to run:

+   > pip install -r requirements.txt

+TCP server should work with both python 2 and python 3.

+Visit [here](http://deeplearning.net/software/theano/install.html) for detail information about installing Theano on your OS.

 ## Install Theano with CUDA and CuDNN

-For better performance, you should install CuDNN library from Nvidia.
+For better performance, you should install Cuda toolkits and CuDNN library from Nvidia.
 It requires you to register an account at Nvidia developer website.
-Visit [here](https://developer.nvidia.com/cudnn) for more information.
+Visit [here](https://developer.nvidia.com/cuda-downloads) and [here](https://developer.nvidia.com/cudnn) for more information.

-Visit [here](http://deeplearning.net/software/theano/install.html) for detail information about installing Theano on your OS.

 # What